mocktools/go-smtp-mock/README.md

   // Customizing server behaviour
   // ---------------------------------------------------------------------
   // Host address where smtpmock will run, it's equal to "127.0.0.1" by default
-  hostAddress:                   "[::]",
+  HostAddress:                   "[::]",

   // Port number on which the server will bind.
 If it not specified, it will be
   // assigned dynamically after server.Start() by default
-  portNumber:                    2525,
+  PortNumber:                    2525,

   // Enables/disables log to stdout.
 It's equal to false by default
-  logToStdout:                   true,
+  LogToStdout:                   true,

   // Enables/disables log server activity.
 It's equal to false by default
-  logServerActivity:             true,
+  LogServerActivity:             true,

   // Ability to specify session timeout.
 It's equal to 30 seconds by default
-  sessionTimeout:                42,
+  SessionTimeout:                42,

   // Customizing SMTP command handlers behaviour